by Valentina Gonzalez

-Submit a proposal to present at the 5th Annual What’s Working for ELs in Texas!
-This is a remarkable conference that showcases great ideas from all over the state of Texas.
+Submit a proposal to present at the 6th Annual What’s Working for English Learners!
+This is a remarkable conference that showcases great ideas from all over the country.
 Administrators, coaches, and teachers have shared their work year after year and inspired one another to make change.

 Step 4: Present

-Present at the 5th Annual What’s Working for ELs in Texas!
-On January 30, 2020, we will gather together to celebrate, collaborate, and learn from one another in Houston, Texas.
+Present at the 6th Annual What’s Working for English Learners!
+In February 2020, we will gather together to celebrate, collaborate, and learn from one another in Houston, Texas.
 It will be a magnificent conference, especially if you present!

 Leader /lee-der/ n. one who inspires and motivates action; having a can-do personality